-Head coach JD Reive enters his ninth season at the helm of the University of Iowa men’s gymnastics program in 2019-20
+Head coach JD Reive enters his 10th season at the helm of the University of Iowa men’s gymnastics program in the 2021 season.

-2019 — In its inaugural season, Reive guided the Hawkeyes to their first Big Ten regular season title since 1998.
+2019 — In the 2019 season, Reive guided the Hawkeyes to their first Big Ten regular season title since 1998.
 Reive and his staff were named Central Region Staff of the Year after upset victories over No. 3 Michigan, No. 7 Nebraska, and No. 5 Penn State.

 For the 20th consecutive year, the Hawkeyes qualified for the NCAA Championships.
 Senior Jake Brodarzon and freshman Stewart Brown earned All-America honors on parallel bars with scores of 13.900 and 13.800, respectively.
 Junior Andrew Herrador also earned All-America honors on high bar with a score of 13.766.